Belle Vue Park opened in 1894 and has features typical of a Victorian public park, including conservatories, pavilion, bandstand and rockeries.

 The park can be accessed from Cardiff Road, Belle Vue Lane and Waterloo Road.

 The Belle Vue Park restoration project restored park buildings and recreated the original planting scheme and was completed in 2003.

-Watch the short YouTube film to find out more about the restoration of Belle Vue park (opens new website)
+Watch the short YouTube film to find out more about the restoration of Belle Vue park.

 Belle Vue Park closes at dusk each evening.

-The Belle Vue Park tearooms serve hot and cold drinks and food while you relax and enjoy the view.
+Enjoy some light refreshments at the Parc Pantry tearooms at Belle Vue Park pavilion while you relax and enjoy the view.

 Find free parking via the park entrance on Stow Park Avenue/Waterloo Road.

 Buses run frequently on Cardiff Road and stop outside the park.

 The newly restored pavilion, conservatory and bandstand are beautiful venues for weddings, parties, meetings and other events.

 Ask about available dates online